 - OATP focuses on open access to research.
 Tag anything directly related to that topic.

 - There are many neighboring topics that overlap with OA to research.
 Don't tag everything on these topics, but do tag the items in the overlap area, or items that are themselves directly related to OA.
 For example, copyright is one of these neighboring topics.
-Don't tag everything on copyright (please!), but do tag items on copyright that are directly related to OA.
+Don't tag everything on copyright —please!— but do tag items on copyright in connection with OA.
 Here are some examples of neighboring topics:

-- Academic freedom; academic publishing; altmetrics; censorship; copyright, fair use, and the public domain; digital divide; digital publishing; digitization; DRM; ebooks and ebook readers; free and open-source software; freedom of information laws; freedom of speech and censorship; impact metrics; journal prices; legal regulation of the internet, libraries, and publishing; library budgets; libraries in the digital age; licensing terms for online content; media concentration and monopoly; metadata; non-OA scholarly journals or research literature; OA to non-research content such as movies, music, news, and government info; online teaching and learning; open educational resources; open government; P2P file-sharing; peer review; plagiarism and research misconduct; political interference with research; preservation; privacy and anonymity; promotion and tenure; research funding; search and search engines; the semantic web; text and data mining; wikis and Wikipedia.
+- Academic freedom; academic publishing; altmetrics; censorship; citizen science; copyright, fair use, and the public domain; data management plans (DMP); digital divide; digital publishing; digital rights management (DRM); digitization; free and open-source software; freedom of information (FOI) laws; freedom of speech and censorship; impact metrics; journal impact factors (JIF); journal prices; legal regulation of the internet, libraries, and publishing; library budgets; libraries in the digital age; licensing terms for online content; media concentration and monopoly; metadata; non-OA scholarly journals or research literature; OA to non-research content such as movies, music, news, and government info; online teaching and learning; open government; P2P file-sharing; peer review; peer review; plagiarism and research misconduct; political interference with research; predatory journals; preservation; privacy and anonymity; promotion and tenure; public sector information (PSI); research data management (RDM); research funding; search and search engines; the semantic web; social media; text and data mining; wikis and Wikipedia.

 - Exceptions: In a small number of cases, OATP tries to tag all items on a certain topic even though some items on that topic are not strongly connected to OA.
 These exceptions arose for different reasons, usually because OATP already had a good start on a comprehensive list.
 We'll try to keep these exceptions few in number: